luisggc/FConcrete/README.rst

                 division = 200
         )

-It also conts with a `Analysis Class`_ that can help you to get the best retangular section for your beam.
+It is also implemented a `Analysis Class`_ that can help you to get the best retangular section for your beam.
 As you can see on the documentations, by the default all units are in cm, kN or combination of both.

 Features
 --------

-- Define input parameters: available materials, prices, geometry definition, loads, cover, fck
+- Define input parameters: available materials, cost, geometry definition, loads, fck, etc
 - Calculation of efforts at any point
 - Moment diagram decalaged
 - Section balance and calculation of the required steel area